-The forwarding delay of every device in a HSR ring adds to the total network latency, so special hardware is often required to reduce the per-hop latency to a reasonable value.
-These device requirements can make HSR very specialized, expensive, and cause additional packet latency.
+The forwarding delay of every device in an HSR ring adds to the total network latency, so special hardware is often required to reduce the per-hop latency to a reasonable value.
+These device requirements can make HSR very specialized and expensive and can cause additional packet latency.
 Also, by duplicating every message onto a single network, HSR reduces the effective network bandwidth and available device processing by 50 percent, even when there is no active failure condition.
-As with PRP, non-HSR devices can be added through connections to a RedBox, which converts non-HSR packets into HSR and vice versa, as illustrated in Fig. 9(b).The use of HSR RedBoxes interferes with the Hamming distance comparison, because they become a true single point of failure.
+As with PRP, non-HSR devices can be added through connections to a RedBox, which converts non-HSR packets into HSR and vice versa, as illustrated in Fig. 9(b).
+The use of HSR RedBoxes reduces system reliability because they become a true single point of failure.